AndreaArduino/netcentric/README.md

 docker container exec -it puppet-nginx bash
 ```

-Execute the `curl` commands below within the Docker container - the output of each commands is the *redirect_url* of the response which allows you to verify that the redirects are properly working:
+Execute the `curl` commands below within the Docker container - the output of each commands is the *redirect_url* of each response which allows you to verify that the redirects are properly working:

 ```
 curl -H "Host: domain.com" -k https://localhost --write-out '%{redirect_url}' -o /dev/null --silent